cckssr/openbis-fork/docs/user-documentation/general-users/data-export-to-repositories.md

-To export data to the ETH Research Collection:
+To export data & metadata to the ETH Research Collection:

 1. Go to **Exports** -> **Export to Research Collection** under **Utilities** in